Before you call

 SMUD Smart Thermostat Program

-SMUD offers rebates for qualifying smart thermostats and a demand-response program that can earn you additional credits for allowing brief setbacks during grid peak periods.
-Ask us about current incentive amounts.
+SMUD offers rebates for qualifying smart thermostats and a demand-response program that can earn you additional bill credits for allowing brief setbacks during grid peak periods.
+See current SMUD thermostat rebates for program details.

 Common Thermostat Compatibility Issues